Christopher Pratt: Career

 Pratt's subjects included landscapes, architecture, and occasionally figure work.

 I have a profound sense of the power of ordinariness, and of ordinary things ...
 I mean ordinary in the sense that this is a person, place or thing that has nothing going for it but the fact of its own existence, the fact that it is....

 In making prints, Pratt worked from studies to the silkscreen, using abstracted collages.

 In 1961, Pratt accepted the position of curator at the newly opened Memorial University Art Gallery in St. John's.
 He remained at the gallery for two and a half years before deciding to concentrate on his painting full-time, moving his family to Salmonier, Newfoundland.

 His work was the subject of a major touring retrospective organized by the Vancouver Art Gallery in 1985, a touring print retrospective and catalogue raisonné, The Prints of Christopher Pratt: 1958-1991 in 1992, a major traveling retrospective exhibition organized by the National Gallery of Canada in 2005, and a ten-year retrospective of his work at The Rooms in 2015.

+Pratt's work was also exhibited extensively outside Canada.
+The Mira Godard Gallery, in association with the Marlborough Gallery, exhibited his work in New York in 1976.
+In 1982, Mira Godard Gallery and the Canada House Cultural Centre Gallery in London, England, organized a show of Pratt's paintings, prints and drawings; the show toured Paris, Brussels and Dublin.
+A collection of Pratt's silkscreen prints, created between 1960 and 1982, traveled to Rome, Glasgow, Berkshire, Dublin and Vienna (1983 - 1985) and, in 1986, several of Pratt's prints were featured by the American Associated Artists Gallery in New York.
+Two years later, a number of Pratt's paintings were exhibited at the 49th Parallel Gallery in New York.

-Pratt has served on the Canadian government's Stamp Design Advisory Committee from 1972 to 1975 and on the board of the Canada Council for the Arts from 1975 to 1981.
-In 1980, Pratt designed the Provincial Flag of Newfoundland and Labrador.
+Pratt served on the Canadian government's Stamp Design Advisory Committee from 1972 to 1975 and on the board of the Canada Council for the Arts from 1975 to 1981.
+In 1980, at the request of the Government of Newfoundland and Labrador, Pratt designed the Provincial Flag of Newfoundland and Labrador.
 His work is found in the public collections of the National Gallery of Canada in Ottawa, the Vancouver Art Gallery, The Rooms, and the Art Gallery of Nova Scotia.